(707) 578-7700

 Futurism, that set of found ideas in much of conventional dispensationalism, lends itself to our intentional defeat in terms of “occupying until He comes” (Luke 19:13).
 Our children and grandchildren will pay the price.
 Never before in the history of the Christian world has there been so much “spiritual activity” with so little effect on the surrounding culture.
 That is a huge and staggering fact.
 We can thank the effect of futurist theology for its significant contribution to our growing list of cultural depravities.

-“Evangelicalism” and Polite Christianity
+Evangelicalism and Polite Christianity

-“Evangelicalism” is a broad umbrella which, I believe, has lost sufficient definition to be essentially useful in helping Christians in America define themselves.
-As I pointed out in the beginning of this brief article, the word captures certain elements of what people like me believe, while at the same time carrying with it baggage which I vehemently oppose.
+“Evangelicalism” is a broad umbrella which, I believe, has lost sufficient definition to be useful in helping Christians in America define themselves.
+As I pointed out in the beginning of this article, the word captures certain elements of what people like me believe, while at the same time carrying with it baggage which I vehemently oppose.
 Having said that, let us proceed.

 Evangelicalism has ended up largely being culturally absorbed by the surrounding milieu.
-While Evangelicals claim to hold scriptural validity as to being “born again,” their lifestyles and belief systems often parallel the culture more than the scriptures.
-With some estimated sixty million “born again” Evangelicals in America, how is it possible that the surrounding culture has come to where it is?
+While evangelicals claim to hold scriptural validity as to being “born again,” their lifestyles and belief systems often parallel the culture more than the Scriptures.
+With some estimated sixty million “born again” evangelicals in America, how is it possible that the surrounding culture has come to where it is?
 The answer is simple: Their belief systems do not stand in sufficient opposition to the surrounding culture so as to motivate them to help change it.

 To separate Christianity from the wholistic application of God’s Word to our present reality is to produce something quite different than “the faith once delivered to our fathers.”
-Since economics is ultimately about the stewardship of God’s resources, Christianity without a practicing understanding of economics runs perilously close to “baptized” secularism.
+Since economics is ultimately about the stewardship of God’s resources, Christianity without a practical understanding of economics runs perilously close to “baptized” secularism.
 May God deliver us from the full consequences of what has happened as a result of these noted fallacies before the full consequences of our errors deliver us to those who oppose Him.
 As has been said before, we don’t break God’s laws because, in the end, they break us.